-These awards aim to celebrate excellence in learning and teaching, its delivery, development and support and use a process which is underpinned by collegial thinking, operating on the principles of equality, openness of process, and inclusivity for all staff who contribute to teaching and learning at Durham University.
+These awards aim to celebrate excellence in learning and teaching, its delivery, development and support and use a process which is underpinned by collegial thinking and student partnership, operating on the principles of equality, openness of process, and inclusivity to recognise all staff who contribute to teaching and learning at Durham University.
 We also recognise that as well as being fair and transparent any nomination and review process must not add an onerous burden to either those nominating or those scrutinising.

 General Nomination Principle

 - We have 3 sections of awards: those open to staff and student nominations, those open to student nominations and those open to staff nominations only with several categories of award in each section.
 All nominations must be for individuals who are contributing to teaching, learning, or student academic support in academic year 23/24 and are given through a short nominating statement.
 Self nomination is not possible.

 - The nominating statement would address the definition for the category of award and be at maximum 2100 characters (approx 300 words).

 - All staff who are nominated will be congratulated on their nomination, including details on who made the nomination and why.

 - All nominations will be considered for the awards, the quality of the nominations in each category being the primary consideration.

 - When an individual receives multiple nominations for an award it will be the quantity of each nomination that is considered not the overall number of nominations.